theory/jsontree/README.md

 The jsonpath package provides [RFC 9535 JSONPath] tree selection in Go.

+> [!WARNING]
+> This package is currently under active development.
+Consider its API
+> unstable until it reaches a level of maturity that deserves a formal version
+> tag.

 ## How it Works

 Relies on the [github.com/theory/jsonpath] package's [Selector]s for